My boyfriend is jealous that I get to interview Olivia Munn.

 “I’ve felt so much more beautiful when I have been able to work with someone like Patrick who accentuates my features and does something unique, as opposed to doing the same thing he would do on Gigi Hadid.
 Now I understand what works for me—the almond shape of my eye, the way to open it up, the different technique.”

 “I love playing with makeup and wearing bright and fun colors, so I kind of do that all the time.
 When I get up in the morning, even if my boyfriend is gone all day long, I still do my hair and makeup.
 I do it even if I’m just going to the grocery store because I want to do it for me.
 It makes me feel good.
 I think, especially for young girls and women, when we start to do things for ourselves and not for anybody else to see it, that’s when other people do see it.
-But when your boyfriend sees it, or your husband sees it, that’s just the cherry on the top of what you’ve already created for yourself.
+But when your significant other sees it, or your spouse sees it, that’s just the cherry on the top of what you’ve already created for yourself.
 It’s just feeling a sense of self-worth, a sense that I’m not wasting this makeup if I’m putting it on for myself.

 “I always feel like whenever I get up and get ready (and that doesn’t always mean doing full makeup, sometimes it just means I’m getting up and putting on a little blush), it’s worth it just so that if I were to pass by a mirror I would feel good about myself.
 I think when you do those things, you create a sense of self-confidence that is hard for anyone else to break down.
 And that’s so important, especially when you get into a relationship, whether that's a friendship or romantic relationship or business relationship.
 How is anyone else going to know if you’re worth it if you don’t?
 So you have to invest in yourself.
 That doesn’t mean getting into full hair and makeup and putting on a gown, but it means not wearing your pajamas all day.
 (Which by the way, there are days when you should do that!)